Lastingham

 Lastingham is a village and civil parish in North Yorkshire, England.
 It is on the southern fringe of the North York Moors, 5 mi north-east of Kirkbymoorside, and 1.5 mi to the east of Hutton-le-Hole.
-It was home to the early missionaries to the Angles, St. Cedd and his brother, St. Chad.
-At the 2001 census, the parish had a population of 96, increasing to 233 (including Spaunton) at the 2011 Census.
+It was home to the early missionaries to the Angles, the saints Cedd and his brother, Chad.
+At the 2001 census, the parish had a population of 96, increasing to 233 (including Spaunton) at the 2011 census.